Moldir28/20-MiniProjects-VanillaJavaScript/README.md

 - Fetch the random words from https://random-words-api.vercel.app/word
 - Adjust the time depending on the difficulty of the game
 - Save the difficulty settings to the local storage
-- Increasing the score after word is typicode
+- Increasing the score after word is typed